MelvinDinh3302/MelvinDinh3302/README.md

 🎬 I specialize in **providing AI-generated subtitle files** (.srt) from videos in **any language** using a custom AI pipeline powered by OpenAI Whisper and Google Cloud Translate.

-✅ Works for anime, K-dramas, documentaries, or any international media
+- Works for anime, K-dramas, documentaries, or any international media
-✅ Subtitle files delivered in **any target language**
+- Subtitle files delivered in **any target language**
-✅ Just provide a link to your video, and I'll handle the rest
+- Just provide a link to your video, and I'll handle the rest

+🌐 Based in Ann Arbor, MI

 ## 📫 Connect With Me
 - 📧 Email: melvindinh2002@gmail.com